kastenhq/veeam-vbr-sdk-go/README.md

 Due to specific of Golang, we had to make some changes in the original specification to make it work with the generator.
 You can find changes description in the [Specification](#specification) section.

+## Project layout
+* `spec` - contains specification files.
+Both original `VBR REST API` specification and generated `openapi_spec.yaml` are placed here.
+* `tools` - contains additional tools.
+Currently, it contains only `oapifixer` tool which is used to apply required changes to the original specification.
+* `vbrclient` - contains generated client.
+It is not recommended to change anything in this directory.
+If you want to change something, please, change the specification and regenerate the client.

 ## Specification
 `openapi_spec.yaml` does not contain the whole original `VBR REST API` specification.
 We made several changes described below.